gengstrand/clojure-news-feed/README.md

 This Clojure application is what I used to load test the feed web service on AWS.

+### offline analysis

+These applications run offline in order to aggregate raw kafka data into per minute summary data.

-### NewsFeedPerformance
+#### NewsFeedPerformance

 This Java project builds a Hadoop map reduce job that inputs the Kafka feed topic performance data and outputs a per minute summary of various metrics used to load the OLAP cube.

-### perf
+#### perf

 The same map reduce job as NewsFeedPerformance only this time written in Clojure for Cascalog.

+#### etl

+This Clojure project takes the output from the Hadoop news feed performance map reduce job and loads a MySql database ready for use by Mondrian's Pentaho OLAP server.

-### perf2
+#### perf2

-The same map reduce job as NewsFeedPerformance only this time written Scala for Apache Spark.
+The same map reduce job as NewsFeedPerformance only this time written in Scala for Apache Spark.

 ### perf3

-Instead of a map reduce job, the news feed performance data is aggregated once a minute and sent to elastic search.
+Instead of a map reduce job, the news feed performance data is consumed from kafka where it is aggregated once a minute and sent to elastic search.

 ### perf4

 A micro-service written in Java with the vert.x framework.
 It is intended to be called by kong.
 It aggregates performance data then sends it to elastic search in batches.
+It does not require kafka.

 ### perf5

 A CLI tool that queries either elastic search or solr performance statistics and writes out per time period metrics to the console.

-### etl

-This Clojure project takes the output from the Hadoop news feed performance map reduce job and loads a MySql database ready for use by Mondrian's Pentaho OLAP server.

 ## License